alex-berson/lights-out/README.md

 ## Description

 **Lights Out** is an electronic game consisting of a grid of lights.
-When the game starts, a random number of these lights is switched on.
+When the game starts, a random number of these lights are switched on.
 Pressing any of the lights will toggle it and the adjacent lights.
 The goal of the puzzle is to switch all the lights off.

 ## Screenshot